l00sy4/l00sy4.github.io/_posts/2023-12-15-ROPEmporium part1.md

 }
 ```

 The function in question calls `system` to execute the `/bin/ls` command.
-However, by overwriting the argument of `system`, we can manipulate it to execute something else.
+However, by overwriting the argument of `system`, we can manipulate it to execute a different command.
 We can use `rabin2` to search for any useful strings in the binary.

 ```
 $ rabin2 -z split